 Perhaps you are working towards goals in your career.
 Maybe you have a job that requires travel, or you have plans to move around a lot in the coming years.
 Whatever the reason, you know that you will not be in the same place for an extended period.

 Studies do indicate that moving frequently takes a toll on the emotional health of children.
 Moving around with a child is not impossible, but it adds another layer of considerations to make.
-For some individuals, this is the reason for putting a child up for adoption.
+For some individuals, this is the reason for creating an adoption plan for your child.

 6. Too Young

-When examining the reasons to give your child up for adoption, your age plays a role.
+When examining the reasons to place your child with an adoptive family, your age plays a role.
 The choice to become a parent is a big one.
 Some may find that they are not prepared for this undertaking.